 Seventy-three years ago, on September 1, German tanks rolled across the border of Poland and the conflict that soon became known as World War II officially began.
 The literature is vast, even for children.
 The weight is vast, too, with a level of destruction and death that we find hard to imagine.
 War stories aren’t […]

 The Book Thief by Markus Zusak.
 Alfred A. Knopf, 2006.
 550 pages.
-Reading Level: Young Adult, ages 12-15 Maturity Level: 6 (ages 15-18) and up One-line Summary: The Book Thief, a literary novel for teens and adults, explores Nazi Germany and the Holocaust through the eyes of a child, in prose that is often beautiful […]
+Reading Level: Young Adult, ages 12-15 Maturity Level: 6 (ages 15-18) and up Bottom line Summary: The Book Thief, a literary novel for teens and adults, explores Nazi Germany and the Holocaust through the eyes of a child, in prose that is often […]

 Subscribe / Connect